Facebook's Oversight Board plans to launch just before U.S. election | Politics

 Facebook Inc's long-delayed independent Oversight Board plans to launch in mid-late October, just before the November U.S. presidential election, although a board member said he did not know whether it would hear cases related to the contest.
 The board, created by Facebook in response to criticism of its handling of problematic content, will initially have the power to review decisions to take down posts from Facebook and Instagram, and recommend policy changes.

-Oversight Board member Alan Rusbridger told Reuters in an interview that the board was now aiming for an October launch.
-A spokesman confirmed that timetable, saying the launch, originally planned for last year, had also been slowed by the coronavirus pandemic.
+Oversight Board member Alan Rusbridger told Reuters in an interview the board was now aiming for an October launch.
+A spokesman confirmed that the late launch, originally planned for last year, had been further slowed by the coronavirus pandemic.
 Rusbridger said he did not know whether the board would hear cases about content connected to the U.S. presidential election, but he said cases involving President Donald Trump's posts were not among those that the board had looked at for trial runs.

 "We haven't done a Trump case," said Rusbridger, a former editor-in-chief of Britain's Guardian newspaper.
 "We have done a nudity case, we've done a blasphemy case."
 Facebook faced employee backlash in recent months over its decision to take no action over posts from Trump containing misleading claims about mail-in voting and inflammatory language about anti-racism protests.
 Its smaller rival Twitter, by contrast, attached fact-checking labels and warnings to the same posts.